-Age UK Leicester Shire and Rutland, Age UK Notts and Age UK Derby and Derbyshire have partnered up to work with Smart Energy GB to make sure that older people across the East Midlands have access to the truth and facts about smart meters and are able to make an informed decision about whether to choose to have one fitted.
+Age UK Derby & Derbyshire has partnered up with Smart Energy GB to give older people across the East Midlands access to the facts about smart meters.

 Can everyone get one?

 We’re all entitled to a smart meter as part of the rollout.
 Some of us will have to wait longer than others to get our new meter, but you can ask your energy supplier directly to see if yours can be fitted now.
 How soon you can get your smart meter depends on your energy supplier, where you live, your current meter type and what kind of property you live in.

 Smart meters are not compulsory; it's entirely your choice.
 The government requires energy suppliers to offer smart meters to all homes and small businesses across Great Britain by the end of 2025, but whether you accept them is completely up to you.

 Both the IHD and the smart meter operate without the need to be connected to the internet.
 Rest assured, smart meters operate on their own secure network, ensuring data is only visible to the energy supplier and authorised parties where consumer consent is given.

 No more estimated bills: Smart meters enable accurate, not estimated bills – so you know exactly how much your bill should be, and how much to budget